KilianKae/fullstack-challenge/README.md

 ## Work done:
 1. Added in-memory MongoDB server to the server.
-2. Added CreateMeetingDrawer component to the client.
+2. Added CreateMeetingDrawer component to the client UI and API call
 3. Added Button to the Header component to open the CreateMeetingDrawer.
-4. Implemented API call
+4. Fixed id issue.
+(This however exposes DB interna, which can lead to leaks of bussineces data size & velocity)

 ## Tools used:
 claude CLI with Claude 4.5 Sonnet model.